head

 misc01

-The picture is made by a certain George Walker in 1817.
 The game is a kind of 'longest drive'.
-A ball is placed on one side of a small seesaw.
-When you hit on the other side, the ball will jump up.
-The player will then hit with his bat the ball as far as possible.
+The player places the ball on one side of a small seesaw and hits it on the other side.
+The ball will jump up, and the player hits with his bat the ball as far as possible into the field.
 The little stake is one of a series for measuring the distance achieved.
 Good players can hit the ball as far as 200 meters.
-The shape and size of the bat and the rules of the game vary from region to region as do the little seesaws.
-Also in France, more specific in the Picardie region (north-western France) a variant of the game was popular in days long gone, under the name of 'jeu de la tapette'.
+The shape and size of the bat and the rules of the game vary from region to region, as do the little seesaws.

 misc02

-Jeu de la tapette, a popular game in Picardie in the long gone past.
+Jeu de la tapette, a popular game in Picardie in the long gone past. – Anonymous

 top